Alaska: Deep Backcountry

 Day 5: 11 miles, 8 hours, 400′ gain

 Katmai isn’t the only patch of remote glory on the peninsula.
 Today we’ll rise for breakfast, then hear something surprising: our float plane, descending to Mirror Lake.
-Our private float plane will whisk us to Farm Lodge’s lakeside cabins at Port Alsworth, on the namesake lake of Lake Clark National Park.
+Our float plane will take us to Farm Lodge’s lakeside cabins at Port Alsworth, on the namesake lake of Lake Clark National Park.
 Bigger than Connecticut (and a national park only since 1980), Lake Clark sees just a few thousand visitors a year, often coming to paddle in the paradise of the lake.

-First, let’s be honest, we’ll hit the showers then have time to look for more wildlife, hike or paddle on the lake before gathering for a celebratory dinner to tally our bear tales over a table-full of home-cooked Alaskan fare.
+First, let’s be honest, we’ll hit the showers then have time to explore, hike or paddle on the lake before gathering for a celebratory dinner of home-cooked Alaskan fare.

 Alas, our time in this patch of paradise is over.
 We pack up for our flight back to Anchorage, bid a fond farewell to our new group of friends, bonded over Alaska’s great wild, with backcountry memories to share for years to come.
 Until next time!